bisdn/bisdn.github.io/getting_started/basic_networking.md

 interfaces.
 These interfaces are special Linux software only devices, that are bound to a userspace program, specifically baseboxd in the case of BISDN Linux.

-If you followed the instructions from [Configure Baseboxd](configure_baseboxd.md), you should now be able to display all ports.

 ```
 $ ip link show
 ...